Ralph Gracie: Attack on Flavio Almeida

 On 15 December 2018, Gracie assaulted 5-time World Champion Flavio Almeida, Gracie Barra’s North America Executive Director, elbowing him in the face on the sidelines of the 2018 World No-Gi Championships in Anaheim.
 According to prosecutors, after Almeida was knocked unconscious to the ground, Gracie, and one of his student Lincoln Pereira, continued to kick him in the head.
 Almeida reportedly suffered serious injuries as a result including a concussion and two broken teeth.
 The attack allegedly came from Gracie not wanting Almeida to set up a Gracie Barra franchise near one of his schools.

 Gracie fled to Brazil after the assault and a warrant from the Orange County District Attorney's office was issued for his arrest in April 2019.
 Gracie failed to appear to four consecutive court appearances.
 A pretrial date was set for December 8, 2020, and a jury trial date was for 2021.
 Gracie pleaded guilty to a felony assault charge for the unprovoked attack and he was sentenced to 180 days in jail, three years formal probation, a $50,000 fine and anger management.
 He was subsequently released after serving three months of his sentence, the reason for his early release being unclear.
 According to his court statement, Gracie felt "tremendous remorse" for attacking Almeida.

-As a consequence of the attack, and in the wake of the video evidence, Gracie received a lifetime ban from the IBJJF, the largest Brazilian jiu-jitsu organization in the world lead by his uncle Carlos Gracie Jr. Gracie is forbidden to compete, act as a coach, or participate in another IBJJF event for the rest of his life.
+As a consequence of the attack, and in the wake of the video evidence, Gracie received a lifetime ban from the IBJJF, the largest Brazilian jiu-jitsu organization in the world led by his uncle Carlos Gracie Jr. Gracie is forbidden to compete, act as a coach, or participate in another IBJJF event for the rest of his life.